gaurav-95/gaurav-95/README.md

 and the mysterious patterns that god has left for us to explore ... 🕵️‍♂️

 🧘‍♂️ Coding and meditation go hand in hand.
 It requires full attention and awareness of all things flowing from the head to the hands.
-We haven't yet seen below the tip of the 🧊-berg, so there is a lot of meditating and coding to do! 👨‍💻
+We haven't yet, seen below the tip of the 🧊-berg.
+A lot of meditating and coding to be done! 👨‍💻

 <!--
 **gaurav-95/gaurav-95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.